From the Editors

 We also realized that it made sense to become more multimedia-focused, so in this issue we are debuting photo essays, as well as video and audio storytelling.
 What’s more, we decided to expand Heartland from its webzine format to include social media, where we will be known as Heartland Pulse.
 By increasing our reach, we plan to bring more awareness to the stories we tell while giving us more ways to tell them.

-With all this, there were still too many stories and too little time, so we plan on continuing to expand on this issue next semester.
-We hope you will come back again throughout the fall for more on Nebraska’s diverse business communities.
+With all this, we realized there were still too many stories yet to be told , so we will continue expanding on our same theme with a new team of students throughout the Fall 2022 semester.
+We hope you will come back again and again for more on Nebraska’s diverse business communities.